TheRealXaro/Auto-Clicking-Tool/README.md

 # Auto-Clicking-Tool

-My free and user-friendly application designed to automate mouse clicks for convenience.
+My free and user-friendly application designed to automate mouse clicks for convenience using Python + Tkinter.

 **Key Features:**
 - **Easy to Use:** Simple interface for quick setup and operation.